Get started:

 Can a salvaged car be driven?

-A salvaged car can't be driven until it's been fully repaired and deemed roadworthy.
+A salvaged car should not be driven until it's been fully repaired and deemed roadworthy.
 A salvage title indicates a vehicle was deemed a total loss by an insurance company due to significant damage.
 Vehicles marked as Category A or B can't be returned to the road, while Category S and N vehicles can be repaired and driven once they've passed the necessary safety checks.
 Vehicle checks are essential in ensuring the vehicle is roadworthy and safe to drive.
-Before driving a salvaged car, you'll also need to update its status with the DVLA, ensure it's insured, and pay for road tax.
+In some cases, you may need to update DVLA records before putting a repaired salvage car back on the road.

 Where can I find out more?